aptitudetechnology/bioxen-server-pycwt-mod/docs/user-guide/getting-started.md

 This guide illustrates how to use this package to perform continuous wavelet spectral analysis.
 We base our examples on the analysis presented by Torrence and Compo (1998)[^1] and we assume that you have a good understanding of the key concepts.

-Please refer to the [installation instructions](./installation.md) for installing `pycwt`.
+Please refer to the [installation instructions](./installation.md) for installing `pycwt_mod`.

-The `pycwt` package contains a collection of routines for wavelet transform and statistical analysis via the Fast Fourier Transform (FFT) algorithm, as well as cross-wavelet transforms and wavelet coherence tests.
+The `pycwt_mod` package contains a collection of routines for wavelet transform and statistical analysis via the Fast Fourier Transform (FFT) algorithm, as well as cross-wavelet transforms and wavelet coherence tests.

 [^1]: Torrence, C. and Compo, G. P..
 A Practical Guide to Wavelet Analysis.
 Bulletin of the American Meteorological Society, *American Meteorological Society*, **1998**, 79, 61-78.
 DOI [10.1175/1520-0477(1998)079<0061:APGTWA>2.0.CO;2](http://dx.doi.org/10.1175/1520-0477(1998)079%3C0061:APGTWA%3E2.0.CO;2).